AEA Graduate Education Diversity Internship Program (GEDI)

 10. How may I learn more and apply?

-Applications will open in early April.
+Download the GEDI Application and return all requested materials via email as described on that document on or before Friday, June 16, 2017.
 Please note that it may take a few weeks to compile the requested information and thus we recommend that you begin as soon as possible before the deadline.

 If you have further questions, please do not hesitate to contact email@example.com for questions about the program.